-Several years ago, my mother presented me with a cookbook titled Mom’s Cookbook: A Culinary Memoir of Family, Food, and Friends.
-I cherish it, perhaps more than any gift she has ever given me.
+Several years ago, my mother presented me with a wonderful gift.
+It was a cookbook titled Mom’s Cookbook: A Culinary Memoir of Family, Food, and Friends.
+I cherish this book and hold it dear to my heart, perhaps more than any gift she has ever given me.

 Her goal was to guide her children towards more success in the kitchen, and she does it in a loving and motherly way.
-As I read it, I can hear her voice in my head giving me direction such as “avoid any vegetable that comes in a can”, “you must own a good chef’s knife”, and “grow your own herbs, if possible”.
-She urges us to eat meals together as a family, say grace (prayer provided), and even to drink our milk.
+As I read it, I can hear her voice giving me direction such as “avoid any vegetable that comes in a can”, “you must own a good chef’s knife”, and “grow your own herbs, if possible”.
+She urges us to eat meals together as a family, say grace (prayer provided), and even a reminder to drink our milk.

 My favorite line could even be when she uses the “Cold Salads” chapter to scold my sister: